Ma-Marcinowski/Verificational-Model/README.md

         - VGG13 Core Network - {as desc in pap except for 2nd pool}.
 Hovever the output size of the first convolutional block (1st and 2nd conv layer followed by 1st max pooling layer) is reduced by pooling of size [3x3] and stride [3x3] - as opposed to vanilla 1st max pooling layer where pool size is [2x2] and stride is [2x2].
 Therefore (flattend and concatenated outputs of VGG core nets) input to FCL is of size [none, 25000] as opposed to [none, 65000].

-        - Fully Connected Layers - three FC layers [4096, 1024, 256] and one output neuron (sigmoid activation) for AlexNet core network;
+        - Fully Connected Layers - three FC layers [4096, 1024, 256] and one output neuron (sigmoid activation) for both core network variants;

         - Activation - ReLU for all layers, sigmoid for the output neuron;

         - Batch Normalization (BN) Layers - applied after ReLU activations of convolutional layers;

-        - Dropout Layers - applied before dense FCL layers;
+        - Dropout Layers - applied before each dense FCL layer and after each MaxPooling Layer;

      * 2.1.2.
 Language, libraries and framework / API: